 What is Silver chloride?

 Silver chloride is a white crystalline chemical compound with the formula AgCl.
 Silver chloride in the test tube quickly turns purplish, especially in a sunny laboratory because the silver chloride is split up into silver and chlorine.
 Silver chloride is prepared when sodium chloride is added to silver nitrate solution a white precipitate of silver chloride occurs.
-Silver chloride is an example of a well-known salt stain used to impart an amber colour to glass.
+Silver chloride is an example of a well-known salt stain used to impart an amber colour to the glass.

 Other name – chloro silver